DGUV Information 201-056

 Emergency planning and rescue strategies

-Benefits of implementing DGUV Information 201-056
+Benefits of Implementing DGUV Information 201-056

 The consistent application of the DGUV Information 201-056 brings a number of benefits for companies and employees.
-In addition to the obvious improvement in workplace safety and the prevention of falls, compliance with the guideline also strengthens employees’ confidence in their company’s safety standards.
+In addition to the obvious improvement in workplace safety and the prevention of fall accidents, compliance with the guideline also strengthens employees’ confidence in their company’s safety standards.
 This can lead to higher job satisfaction and productivity.

 In addition, by complying with the regulations, companies minimize the risk of legal consequences that they could face in the event of an accident.
 Complete documentation of the safety measures taken and training courses is of central importance here.